Stable geodesic nets in convex hypersurfaces: Constructing Stable Geodesic Bouquets

 In this section we will demonstrate that our main result follows from \cref{thm:StableNLoopsFlat} and the following intuitively plausible assertions about the smoothing of doubles of polytopes.
 These assertions will be proven in Appendices~\ref{sec:PerturbPreserveStability} and \ref{sec:SmoothingDouble}.

 \begin{restatable}{proposition}{PropSmoothing} Let $\X$ be a convex $n$-polytope such that $\dbl\X$ contains a stable geodesic bouquet $G$.
-Then for any compact neighbourhood $N$ of $G$ in $\dbl[sm]\X$, there exists a sequence of embeddings $\{\varphi_i : N \to M_i\}_{i = 1}^\infty$ into smooth convex hypersurfaces $M_i$ of $\R^{n+1}$ with strictly positive curvature, such that the pullback metrics $g_i$ along $\varphi_i$ from $M_i$ converge to the flat metric on $N$ in the $C^\infty$ topology. \end{restatable}
+Then for any neighbourhood $N$ of $G$ in $\dbl[sm]\X$ that is also a compact submanifold, there exists a sequence of embeddings $\{\varphi_i : N \to M_i\}_{i = 1}^\infty$ into smooth convex hypersurfaces $M_i$ of $\R^{n+1}$ with strictly positive curvature, such that the pullback metrics $g_i$ along $\varphi_i$ from $M_i$ converge to the flat metric on $N$ in the $C^\infty$ topology. \end{restatable}

 \begin{restatable}{proposition}{PropTransferGeodesicBouquet} Let $(N,g_0)$ be a compact and flat Riemannian manifold, whose interior contains a stable geodesic bouquet $G_0$ that is injective.
 Assume also that no two tangent vectors of the loops of $G_0$ at the basepoint are parallel.
 Then for any Riemannian metric $g$ on $N$ that is sufficiently close to $g_0$ in the $C^\infty$ topology, $(N,g)$ also contains a stable geodesic bouquet with the same number of loops, and in which no two tangent vectors of its loops at the basepoint are parallel. \end{restatable}